Cavalry scout

 Cavalry Scout is the job title of someone who has achieved the military occupational specialty of 19D Armored Reconnaissance Specialist in the Combat Arms branch of the United States Army.
 As with all enlisted soldiers in the United States Cavalry, the person holding the Scout specialization will still be referred to as a "Trooper", the traditional colloquialism denoted in the cavalry's Order of the Spur.

 Cavalry Scouts use their special training to obtain, distribute, and share vital combat and battlefield intelligence on the enemy and on combat circumstances and environmental conditions.
 The Cavalry Scout is also known as the "eyes and ears" of the Army.
-Calvary scouts are not a direct action unit and like all other units in the Army, are in support of direct action combat infantry units.

 Role

 The job of a Cavalry Scout is to operate as one of the first personnel in an area.

 Cavalry Scouts gather information on the enemy by dismounted and/or mounted reconnaissance patrols.
 Cavalry Scouts engage the enemy with anti-armor weapons and scout vehicles in the field, track and report enemy movement and activities, and will direct the employment of various weapon systems onto the enemy.

 Their specialized skills enable them to assist with observation and listening posts, perform and help with navigation, and help secure and transport ammunition.
 The Cavalry Scout leads, serves, or assists as a member of a scout crew, squad, section, platoon or troop in reconnaissance, security, and other combat operations.